godot-sdk-integrations/godot-deeplink/docs/README.md

 ```

 2. **Node-based Export Configuration**
-If `export.cfg` file is not found or file-based configuration fails, then the plugin will attempt to load node-based configuration.
+If `export.cfg` file is not found or file-based configuration is invalid, then the plugin will attempt to load node-based configuration.

 During iOS export, the plugin searches for `Deeplink` nodes in the scene that is open in the Godot Editor.
 If none found, then the plugin searches for `Deeplink` nodes in the project's main scene.
 Therefore;
 - Make sure that the scene that contains the `Deeplink` node(s) is selected in the Godot Editor when building and exporting for Android, or
-- Make sure that your Godot project's main scene contains an `Deeplink` node(s).
+- Make sure that your Godot project's main scene contains one or more `Deeplink` nodes.

 ---